aio_write

 EINVAL One or more of aio_offset, aio_reqprio, aio_nbytes are invalid.

-ENOSYS This function is not supported.
+ENOSYS aio_write() is not implemented.

 CONFORMING TO